A BGES Civil War Field University Program

 November 4-10, from Chattanooga, Tennessee

-There are some people who just keep appearing in the center of things.
-In the American Revolution, British peer Lord Charles Henry Cornwallis seemed to be in every major military engagement of the war.
-So, too, it is with George Henry Thomas in the American Civil War.
-If the war is won in the West, then Thomas by definition plays a key role.
-Some historians of note, such as Thomas Buell (Warrior Generals) and Albert Castel (Articles of War), have suggested that Thomas may have been the best officer in the Civil War.
-What does his contemporary biographer think?
+There are some people who just keep appearing in the center of things, in the American Revolution British peer Lord Charles Henry Cornwallis seemed to be in every major military engagement of the war.
+So too is it with George Henry Thomas in the American Civil War.
+If the war is won in the West, then Thomas, by definition, plays a key role.
+Some historians of note such as Thomas Buell (Warrior Generals) and Albert Castel (Articles of War) have suggested that Thomas may have been the best officer in the Civil War.
+What does his contemporary biographer, Brian Wills, think?

-George Henry Thomas will always represent a conundrum as the Virginian who sided with the North in the American Civil War and emerged as one of the Union’s best and most successful general officers.
-Born in Southampton County, Virginia, on July 31, 1816, and raised to adulthood in the paternalistic world of Southern slavery, Thomas survived Nat Turner’s slave uprising.
-He proceeded in his education to the United States Military Academy at West Point, from which he graduated in 1840, ranked twelfth, and went on to a broad and distinguished career in the “Old Army” before confronting the crisis of secession and Civil War.
+George Henry Thomas will always represent a conundrum as the Virginian who sided with the North in the American Civil War; but, emerged as one of the Union’s best and most successful general officers.
+Born in Southampton County, Virginia, on July 31, 1816. and raised to adulthood in the paternalistic world of Southern slavery, Thomas survived Nat Turner’s slave uprising.
+He proceeded in his education to the United States Military Academy at West Point from which he graduated in 1840, ranked twelfth in his class.
+He went on to have a broad and distinguished career in the “Old Army” before confronting the crisis of secession and civil war.

-In this glimpse of Thomas’s extraordinary career, we will follow him through many of his most important campaigns and consider the contribution he made to the Union war effort in the critical Western Theater of operations.
-From Kentucky to Georgia to Tennessee, Thomas’s presence was considerable and essential.
-We will learn how and why this was the case.
-In addition to providing a supervisor and critical path tour of many of the greatest battles of the war, you will come away with a greater appreciation for the Virginian who chose to wear blue in a conflict that set him at odds with fellow Southerners until final victory could be achieved and the Union saved.
+In this glimpse into Thomas’s extraordinary career, we will follow him through his most important campaigns and consider the contribution he made to the Union war effort.
+From Kentucky to Georgia to Tennessee, Thomas’s presence was considerable and essential, we will learn how and why this was the case.
+In addition to providing a critical path tour of many of the greatest battles of the war you will come away with a greater appreciation for the Virginian who chose to wear blue in a conflict that set him at odds with fellow Southerners until final victory could be achieved and the Union saved.

 On January 12, 2022, Brian and Len had an animated and informative discussion about General Thomas and this program.
 Click here to watch that 70-minute show.